hpbieker/homebridge-yr/README.md

 # Installation

-1. Install Homebridge using: `npm install -g homebridge`
+1. Install Homebridge using: `npm install -g --unsafe-perm homebridge`
-2. Install this plugin using: `npm install -g homebridge-yr`
+2. Install this plugin using: `npm install -g --unsafe-perm homebridge-yr`
 3. Update your Homebridge `config.json` using the sample below.

 # Configuration